TatsianaKulakevich/tatsianakulakevich.github.io/_pages/publications.md

 Kulakevich, T. and Kazharski, A., Lozka, K. (forthcoming) "Belarus-Ukraine Relations."
 In Umland, A. (ed.) <em>Ukraine in Central and Eastern Europe:
 Kyiv's Foreign Affairs and the International Relations of the Post-Communist Region.</em> Columbia University Press.

-Kulakevich, T. and Kubik, J. (published online on July 27, 2022) ["Anti-Authoritarian Learning: Prospects for Democratization in Belarus Based on a Study of Polish Solidarity."](https://www.cambridge.org/core/journals/nationalities-papers/article/antiauthoritarian-learning-prospects-for-democratization-in-belarus-based-on-a-study-of-polish-solidarity/0B05C923250A86C3E8AAB7E27F3542FA) <em>Nationalities Papers.</em>
+Kulakevich, T. and Kubik, J. (published online on July 27, 2022) ["Anti-Authoritarian Learning: Prospects for Democratization in Belarus Based on a Study of Polish Solidarity."](https://www.cambridge.org/core/journals/nationalities-papers/article/antiauthoritarian-learning-prospects-for-democratization-in-belarus-based-on-a-study-of-polish-solidarity/0B05C923250A86C3E8AAB7E27F3542FA) <em>Nationalities Papers.</em> (Shortlisted for the 2022 Routledge Area Studies Impact Award).

 Kulakevich, T. 2022. ["Courting Diaspora for FDI: The Conditional Nature of Diaspora Engagement Policies."](https://onlinelibrary.wiley.com/doi/10.1111/imig.12881?af=R) <em>International Migration.</em> 60(3): 3-19.